-Finally, several designs have been proposed that enable aerial vehicles to perch on structures in the environment.
+Several designs have also been proposed that enable aerial vehicles to perch on structures in the environment.
 Such vehicles are able to fly to a desired location, attach themselves to a feature in the environment, and then remain stationary without consuming significant amounts of energy (e.g. while monitoring the surrounding area).
-In [20] a passive adhesive mechanism is proposed for perching on smooth surfaces, and in [21] adhesive pads are used in conjunction with a servomotor to attach and detach the vehicle from vertical walls.
-In [22] and [23] grippers actuated using servomotors are used to enable perching on bars.
-Similarly, [24] describes a purely passive gripper that used the weight of the vehicle to close a gripper around a horizontal bar.
+In [12] a passive adhesive mechanism is proposed for perching on smooth surfaces, and in [13] adhesive pads are used in conjunction with a servomotor to attach and detach the vehicle from vertical walls.
+In [14] and [15] grippers actuated using servomotors are used to enable perching on bars.
+Similarly, [16] describes a purely passive gripper that used the weight of the vehicle to close a gripper around a horizontal bar.